wmhilton-stoplight/platform-docs/7.-projects/project-settings.md

 * **Slug**: The value used in project URLs.
 Project slugs must be unique in a workspace.

-* **ID**: Used to identify the project by the [Element Dev Portal](https://meta.stoplight.io/docs/elements/ZG9jOjEyMDU2Njc2-introduction-to-elements-dev-portal).
+* **ID**: Used to identify the project by the [Elements Dev Portal](https://meta.stoplight.io/docs/elements/ZG9jOjEyMDU2Njc2-introduction-to-elements-dev-portal).

 * **Tagline**: Text here is shown below the project name in the workspace sidebar.